EmK530/ConMIDI/README.md

 ## Prerequisites

-This app is currently not finalized yet, so it is solely developed for use with: [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases) and XSynth.
+Recommended use with this MIDI player for performance is the [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases) synth.

-Like with SharpMIDI, you can use a XSynth DLL named "XSynth.dll" however OmniMIDI is recommended.
+XSynth is also supported, similar to SharpMIDI you can use a XSynth DLL named "XSynth.dll"

+If you have neither of these you can choose the "WinMM" device.

 ## How to build